o3de/o3de.org/content/docs/atom-guide/look-dev/materials/materials.md

 For more information, see [Material Type Authoring Guide](/docs/atom-guide/dev-guide/materials/material-type-authoring-guide/).

 ## Atom PBR Material Types
 **Physically based rendering (PBR)** is a rendering technique that simulates realistic interaction between materials and light.
-Atom supports PBR and features PBR material types such as StandardPBR, EnhancedPBR, and other variations.
-These follow industry standard workflows using metallic and roughness properties.
-Atom's material system is also capable of rendering non-photo-realistic techniques and special effects through alternate material types.
-We provide built-in material types focused on PBR rendering, but users can author their own material types to suit their needs.
+Atom provides several core material types based on industry standard workflows using metallic and roughness properties.
+Atom's material system is also capable of rendering non-photo-realistic techniques and special effects through alternate material types; users can author their own material types to suit their needs.

-For more information on PBR, see [Physically-based Rendering (PBR)](/docs/atom-guide/look-dev/materials/pbr/)<!-- and [Working with StandardPBR materials](./material-build-pipeline)DRAFT TOPIC-->.
+For more information on the available PBR material types, see [Physically-based Rendering (PBR)](/docs/atom-guide/look-dev/materials/pbr/)<!-- and [Working with StandardPBR materials](./material-build-pipeline)DRAFT TOPIC-->.

-The following core material types are included in Atom:

-- **StandardPBR**
-    A full-featured PBR material type, but adopts certain feature limitations in order to improve performance.
-It is meant to provide as much functionality as possible with a limited number of render targets.

-    This file is located in `Gems/Atom/Feature/Common/Assets/Materials/Types/StandardPBR.materialtype`.

-- **EnhancedPBR**
-    An enhanced version of StandardPBR that includes additional features, but comes at a higher performance cost.
-It supports more advanced features that require additional render targets (g-buffers).

-    This file is located in `Gems/Atom/Feature/Common/Assets/Materials/Types/EnhancedPBR.materialtype`.

-- **BasePBR**
-    A simplified alternative to StandardPBR that is limited to only the most common PBR features such as base color, metallic, roughness, and normal.
-This is especially helpful for testing and debugging, by eliminating some features from StandardPBR that add considerable complexity.

-    This file is located in `Gems/Atom/Feature/Common/Assets/Materials/Types/BasePBR.materialtype`.

-- **StandardMultilayerPBR**
-    Can combine up to three layers of StandardPBR, blended together.
-Especially useful for breaking up repeated patterns on large surfaces.

-    This file is located in `Gems/Atom/Feature/Common/Assets/Materials/Types/StandardMultilayerPBR.materialtype`.

-- More types are available or may be added beyond those listed above, especially for specialized use cases like skin and eyes.
-To find the full list of available material types check the "[Gems/Atom/Feature/Common/Assets/Materials/Types](https://github.com/o3de/o3de/tree/development/Gems/Atom/Feature/Common/Assets/Materials/Types)" folder.

 ## Material Assets and Material Type Assets
 Material and material type files produce **Material Assets** and **Material Type Assets** in the cache, respectively.
 The runtime loads these asset files and uses them to render models.